 For recognition programs to succeed, they cannot be viewed as an instrument to meet an end goal like happiness, productivity, and profit.
 The only outcome managers should expect from recognition is the momentary, positive feelings that arise from the interaction.

 Managers might think: if those feelings are momentary, why bother?

 Leaders must understand that when it comes to appreciation, small and consistent always beat big and occasionally.

 In other words, it's the little things that, when done repeatedly, add up over time to make the longest-lasting impressions on relationships, and most importantly, on your entire organizational culture.

 As White puts it, "appreciation for colleagues communicates respect and value for them."

-In other words, appreciation is about truly seeing someone for the value they bring to the team, not just acknowledging their raw output.
+Bottom line: Appreciation is about seeing someone for the value they bring to the team, not just acknowledging their output.
 Employees don't want to be viewed as "work units" whose value is only derived from how much they produced.
 Instead, appreciation should be about recognizing your employees as people with unique abilities, personalities, and talents.

 When leaders and, in extension, employees fall victim to these misconceptions, and ignore the “true purpose” of appreciation, it breeds an attitude of cynicism towards recognition programs.
 As a result, employees view recognition as fake and inauthentic.